JTReid/challenge-memd-api/README.md

 ### 3rd API Party Integration

 Lets prototype a 3rd party API integration.
-This 3rd party integration will have to be built from scratch, because there are gems currently available.
+This 3rd party integration will have to be built from scratch, because there are gems specific to this integration that are currently available.
 Here are the requirements:

 We’ll use a Bearer token to authenticate all our POST & GET requests by adding it into headers.
 We'll supply you the token via email and you send it over in an Authorization header.
 We’ll need to accommodate these endpoints: